 159. Nominations which the Committee decides to refer back to the State Party for additional information may be resubmitted to the following Committee session for examination.
 The additional information must be received by the Secretariat by 1 February 4 of the year in which examination by the Committee is desired.
-The Secretariat will immediately

-Operational Guidelines for the Implementation of the World Heritage Convention transmit it to the relevant Advisory Bodies for evaluation.
+The Secretariat will immediately transmit it to the relevant Advisory Bodies for evaluation.
 A referred nomination which is not presented to the Committee within three years of the original Committee decision will be considered as a new nomination when it is resubmitted for examination, following the procedures and timetable outlined in paragraph 168.